ssilverman/QNEthernet/README.md

 1. Look up an IP address by name, and
 2. Set multiple DNS servers.

-The `Ethernet.setDNSServerIP(ip)` function sets the zeroth DNS server.
+The `Ethernet.setDNSServerIP(ip)` function sets the zeroth DNS server address and the `Ethernet.setDNSServerIP(index, ip)` function sets the nth DNS server address.
+Corresponding `dnsServerIP()` functions get the DNS server addresses.

 ## stdio